 Most organizational assessments offered to businesses are limited in scope – focusing on people and culture, processes, OR tools.
 Our assessment tool is unique because it is HOLISTIC, covering ALL of the capabilities of an organization to give a complete 360-degree view of strengths and weaknesses.

-Performance of an organization is not limited to any one capability or dimension, but it is an interplay between people, process, systems, organizational structure, and business drivers.
-We use multiple forms of data collection, including key stakeholders’ surveys, interviews, observation, operations data, and business metrics to draw insights on the factors affecting performance.
-This assessment gives us both a big picture of how an organization is operating and allows us to drill down into specific areas.
+Performance of an organization is not limited to any one capability or dimension.
+It is an interplay between people, process, systems, organizational structure, and business drivers.
+So, we collect multiple forms of data, including stakeholder surveys, interviews, observation, operations data, and business metrics.
+Combining it all, we draw insights on the cultural factors most affecting performance.
+As a result, the assessment gives us both a big picture and allows us to drill down into specific areas.

-In order to reap the most value, a business needs to be able to ACT on these insights, rather than conduct an organizational assessment just to get data.
-This action takes courage from leaders, along with the right support from external change management consultants and internal champions to make the changes that are needed.
+In order to reap the most value from an organizational assessment, however, a business needs to ACT on these insights.
+This action takes courage from leaders, along with the right support from change management consultants and internal champions.
 So, before deciding to conduct an organizational assessment, a leader should be clear on her goals and plan for taking action on the insights.

 “Feeeeeelings, nothing more than feelings………….”